olivertschmidt/bmd/README.md

-# Spectral Proper Orthogonal Decomposition in Matlab
+# Bispectral Mode Decomposition in Matlab
 BMD() is

 CBMD() is